-As a result, the purpose of this paper is to introduce an online role play scenario in which both the buyer and the seller have integral roles in the outcomes of the sales process.
-There are multiple opportunities for the instructor to control the buyer's reactions to the seller and the ultimate outcome of the sales call, thereby replicating the many intricacies and permutations faced by a seller in an actual sales call.
-By assigning either buyer or seller roles to Professional Sales students, and placing as much emphasis on both roles, a more in-depth learning opportunity is provided that enables students to clearly understand the buyer's motivations.
+As a result, this article describes a role play scenario in which both the buyer and the seller have integral roles in the outcomes of the sales process.
+By assigning either buyer or seller roles to Professional Selling students, and placing as much emphasis on both roles, a more indepth learning opportunity is provided that enables students to clearly understand the buyer's motivations.
 In addition, the instructor can manipulate the selling scenario by creating specific buyer personas, allowing sales students to actually experience adaptive selling techniques, often cited by practitioners as an essential skill (Newberry and Collins, 2015).
 Finally, through an online program, the instructor can create a variety of information gathering thresholds, actions or techniques at each stage of the sales process that the seller must obtain and utilize before the potential sale can advance, otherwise the seller will face resistance and/or rejection.